antalsz/hs-to-coq/examples/containers/README.md

 The most important components of this work are in the `lib` and `theories`
 directories:
 * `lib` contains the pre-translated Coq representation of Haskell's `containers` library.
-Running `make` from here will reproduce the exactly same translated code in the `lib` directory, provided that you have the proper git submodule downloaded.
 * `theories` contains our specifications and proofs for `containers` library.
 A more detailed documentation about it can be found [here](theories/README.md).

 You do not need to compile the `hs-to-coq` tool to compile files in the above directories, but you will need Coq 8.8.1 and the ssreflect plugin.

+You can regenerate file in the `lib` directory yourself by running `make clean;
+make` from this directory (you will need to compile the `hs-to-coq` tool for doing that, for detailed instructions check [here](../../README.md)).

-Other notable components:
+Other notable components in this directories are:
 * the `edits` file and the `module-edits` directory (organized in the same structure as the `lib` directory) record all the edits we make for the translation.